yasutoshi/yasutoshi.github.io/README.md

 * _posts/
 * images/

-[All other directories and files](http://github.com/gfjaru/Kiko) are designed and developed by [@gfjaru](https://twitter.com/gfjaru) under MIT License.
+All other directories and files are based on [Kiko](http://github.com/gfjaru/Kiko) designed and developed by [@gfjaru](https://twitter.com/gfjaru) under MIT License.